Layering Audio 101

 Ad-Lib Tracks – Single Tracks & Doubling

-Your ad-lib tracks or hype tracks will help you specific yourself in a not-so-formal method.
+Your ad-lib tracks or hype tracks will help you specify yourself in a not-so-formal method.
 Your tone ought to differ enough so these vocals will stand out.

 A few concepts that you could attempt are layering your vocals with a whisper track.
 The breathiness may be tucked beneath your lead vocal and sound actually cool.
 The alternative to that will be a screaming track.
 This track may be processed via amp simulators and actually add some angst to your verses.